FIshikawa/fsrtools/README.md

 ## Tutorial
 ### fsrsimulate
+"fsrsimulate" is the console tool which enable you to execute your programs with simple parameter files.
-In three steps, you can execute your programs with this manager.
+In three steps, you can execute your programs with this command.

 #### First step : register your program in fsrsimulate.
-First of all, you register your program in this manager.
+First of all, you register your programs in this manager.
-This manager build excutation codes reffering to its registered programs list.
+This manager builds excutation codes reffering to the list included in the package directory.
-One of the console tools, "fsrsimulate", has "set_commands" mode.
+"fsrsimulate" has "set_commands" mode which provides an interactive shell to register the programs.
-If you perform the mode, you can see the registration console as the follows.
+If you open the mode, you can see the registration console as the follows.
 ```bash
 $ fsrsimulate --set_commnads